 Spice Things Up: To add extra flavor, swap out water for chicken or vegetable broth, plus ½ teaspoon of salt per cup of dry quinoa.
 You can also add fresh herbs, aromatic spices, or even crushed garlic for a burst of flavor.

 After learning how to cook quinoa, you’ll want to start adding it to your meals.
 Not sure where to start?
 There are so many option!
-You don’t need a fancy recipe, just toss a handful over your next salad, or add it to soups and chilis.

 How To Cook Quinoa

 - 1 cup white quinoa

 - 2 cups water (homemade or low-sodium chicken or vegetable stock may be substituted)

 - Place quinoa in a fine-mesh strainer, then place the strainer in a bowl.
 Fill with cold water and soak for 5 minutes.